ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

-When the application is in a ScanConfigured state this class will have created an instance of the StatProcessor class which will be used during a scan to perform the actual calculation of the statisitics and writing the outputs to a file.
+When the application is in a ScanConfigured state this class will have created an instance of the StatProcessor class which will be used during a scan to perform the actual calculation of the statistics and writing the outputs to a file.